E3SM-Project/Omega/components/omega/doc/design/VertCoord.md

 The $z$ location at the top of each level will be computed and stored within the vertical coordinate module.
 In the model, $z$ is defined as being positive up from the geoid.
-The $z$ location is calculated in a bottom-up summation of the mass thickness times the specific volume, starting with the known bottom elevation.
+The $z$ location is calculated in a bottom-up summation of the pseudo thickness times the specific volume and reference density, starting with the known bottom elevation.
 The $z$ location of the interfaces is needed to compute the geopotential gradient and the sea level.
 The variable will be registered with the `IOStreams` framework to enable it to be output during runtime.